 - However: You can work without restrictions at the times when your educational institution offers no instruction.
 This mostly implies summer jobs.
 Remember to apply for summer jobs in good time (already in December/January).

 - After graduation: You can apply for an extended residence permit to look for work or to start a business.
-Maximum one year (https://migri.fi/en/extended-permit-to-look-for-work).
+Maximum two years (https://migri.fi/en/extended-permit-to-look-for-work).

 For updated further information and questions related to these issues please be in contact with the Finnish Immigration Service.